Les Contamines-Montjoie, France: Family Ski Guide

 🏠Where Should Your Family Stay?

 If I could only book one place for your family, it would be Résidence Néméa Le Nevez.
-At $67 per night, you get ski-to-door access and a kitchen that saves your sanity when someone melts down at dinnertime.
+At EUR 67 per night, you get ski-to-door access and a kitchen that saves your sanity when someone melts down at dinnertime.
 Your kids click into their boots and slide directly to the lifts, no gear-hauling across parking lots.

-Chalet-hôtel Gai Soleil sits 300 meters from the Loyers lift with on-site restaurant and bar.
+Chalet-hôtel Gai Soleil sits 300 metres from the Loyers lift with on-site restaurant and bar.
 Those evening meals matter when nobody has energy to venture out.
 Classic Savoyard comfort with half-board dinners that fuel tomorrow's skiing.

 Your family's lift ticket budget won't cause sticker shock at Les Contamines-Montjoie.
 Adult day passes run €54.50 for full access to 120km of terrain, which is firmly mid-range for the Mont Blanc region.
 That's less than Chamonix charges for a single day, and you're sharing lifts with a fraction of the crowds.